seandstewart/bardly/pending/problems/troilus-and-cressida/11-player.md

 That has he knows not what.
 Nature, what things there are
 Most abject in regard and dear in use!
 What things again most dear in the esteem
 And poor in worth!
-Now shall we see tomorrow—
+Now shall we see tomorrow---
-An act that very chance doth throw upon him—
+An act that very chance doth throw upon him---
 Ajax renown'd.
 O heavens, what some men do,
 While some men leave to do!
-To see these Grecian lords!—why, even already
+To see these Grecian lords!---why, even already
 They clap the lubber Ajax on the shoulder,
 As if his foot were on brave Hector's breast
 And great Troy shrieking.